Online Computer Science Programs - No GRE or GMAT Required

 The College of Science and Engineering at the University of Minnesota (UM) offers a hybrid master of computer science (MCS) degree.
 This is a coursework-only degree meaning a final research project and final oral exam are not required for graduation.
 Most courses are offered online, except for some classes and assessments students must complete on campus.

 This 31-credit program requires a minimum of 16 credits at the 5,000 or 8,000 level, six credits at the 8000 level, and a one-credit colloquium class.
-All courses must be graded, and students must maintain a 3.0 GPA minimum.
-Courses earning a C- or lower grade will not count on the graduate degree plan.
+All courses must be graded, and students must maintain a minimum 3.0 GPA.
+Courses earning a C- or lower grade will not count toward the graduate degree plan.

-Some of the courses in the curriculum include modern cryptography; animation & planning in games; wireless and sensor networks; analysis of numerical algorithms; and computational aspects of matrix theory.
+Some of the courses in the curriculum include modern cryptography; animation & planning in games; data communications and computer networks; analysis of numerical algorithms; and computational aspects of matrix theory.

 Graduates from this program are prepared to work for local and global companies such as Dell Compellent, General Mills, Medtronic, and Oracle.

-Syracuse University’s College of Engineering and Computer Science offers an online master of science program in computer science, preparing students to address technological challenges by developing groundbreaking solutions at the forefront of the field.
+Syracuse University’s College of Engineering and Computer Science offers an online master of science program in computer science.
+The program prepares students to address technological challenges by developing groundbreaking solutions at the forefront of the field.

 Consisting of 30 credits, the program includes courses such as structured programming and formal methods; advanced computer architecture; design and analysis of algorithms; principles of operating systems; software engineering; machine learning; mobile application programming; computer security; software modeling; and internet security.